art4711/avlgen/README.md

 interest, by using less cache.
 20 years ago memory writes were probably expensive, today cache is king.
 Also.
 The code for AVL trees is trivial.
 Especially the brutally optimized version I have here.
-In C it's almost branchless (can't be branchless, but it's close).
+In C it's almost branchless (can't be branchless, but it's as close as we can get).
 Why?
 Because instead of copying `left` and `right` from textbooks we have an array with two elements and we index it with booleans.
 That removes most branches.
 And allows us to replace 4 rotation functions with one that's branchless.
 Branches matter on modern CPUs.
 A lot.
 All this is a lie in this implementation because `btoi` ruins everything in Go.

-## wtf is btoi?
+## wtf is `btoi`?

 Unfortunately, everything I said in the last paragraph only applies to this implementation if it's compiled with a good C compiler.
 The Go